 More often, we see men who have been investigated or treated elsewhere and are looking for further advice or confirmation that they are on the right path.
 Most insurance companies are happy to cover the cost of such a reassessment.

 Typically, we start with detailed medical history and a physical examination; if required we can include a cardiovascular risk assessment, which may not have been done elsewhere.
-For prostate cancer, rather than re-biopsying the prostate we arrange for a review of the original pathology by Dr Cathy Corbishley, a consultant pathologist at St George’s Hospital with a special interest and expertise in prostate pathology.
+For prostate cancer, rather than re-biopsying the prostate we arrange for a review of the original pathology by our highly experienced consultant pathologists at HCA Laboratories.
 It is most helpful if you bring your own pathology slides with you, otherwise we can request them from the hospital where they were originally examined.
 We may also need to request a review of MRI, CT and/or bone scans by one of our specialist uro-radiologists.

 Dealing with complications